Lalu's elder son Tej Pratap files nomination from Hasanpur seat

 Meanwhile, Chief Electoral office said in Patna that a total of 70 candidates have, so far, filed their nomination papers for 94 assembly constituencies that will see voting in the second phase on November 3.

-The filing of nominations for third phase of polling on 78 seats began Tuesday and the papers can be submitted till October 20.
+The filing of nominations for third phase of polling on 78 seats began on Tuesday and the papers can be submitted till October 20.

 Voting for the third and the final phase will take place on November 7.